The best hotels in Amboseli

 Also avoid the cheapest camps that bundle park fees into suspiciously low all-inclusive rates.
 Some of these are operating with unofficial access arrangements, and guests occasionally find themselves turned away at KWS gates.
 Stick to our vetted 10 and you won't have that problem.

-Amboseli's best neighborhoods
+Amboseli's best hotel regions

 Ol Tukai is the sweet spot: central, closest to the swamps where the elephants hang out, and walkable to the park's best viewpoints.
 If you want more seclusion and don't mind paying for it, the private conservancies at Elerai and Kitirua are a different league entirely.